mpiorowski/rusve/README.md

 Feel free to ask questions and throw new ideas!
 Any contribution is also welcome, especially some ux/ui redesigns :)

 ### Currently working on...
+- Comment whole codebase :)
+- Add service to service auth using grpc build in system
 - Markdown
 - Telemetry
 - Make it more resistanc to no js